G0RELLA/gorella_base/README.md

 ## "What's in this repository?"

-This repository contains the basic skeleton for G0RELLA.
+This repository contains the basic skeleton for G0RELLA lectures.

 We've tried to document the various aspects of G0RELLA with a whole bunch of README files, so feel free to jump around and check things out.